 - Inform the employee of the net amount to be repaid

-- Obtain a signed acknowledgement of overpayment/authorization to reduce wages form, on which the employee will have elected to repay either by personal check or by wage reduction
+- Obtain a signed Acknowledgement of Overpayment/Authorization to Reduce Wages form, on which the employee will have elected to repay either through the online marketplace or by wage reduction

 - Repayment by wage reduction: The payroll office will process a miscellaneous deduction to reduce the employee’s pay which will take into account the taxes that were charged on the overpayment.